2021 Research Infrastructure Support Scheme - Application Guidelines

 - Will a successful application lead to new collaborations with external organisations?

 - What is the long-term benefit to be gained if the application is funded?

 - Has the application been fully costed and as appropriate have current quotes or evidence of consultation been provided (see below)?

 - What is the Faculty or University Research Centre ranking of the application?

 Location, Installation and Maintenance of the Equipment/Facility

 Many pieces of equipment and major facilities require installation and/or ongoing maintenance.
 For larger pieces of equipment consideration must be given to the availability of space and the type of space required including any special installation needs (e.g. dedicated air-conditioning, three-phase power, water supply or renovations).
 Investments in infrastructure also need to take into account ongoing maintenance and support requirements for the equipment and applicants must provide an explanation of how these costs are to be met.
 Where appropriate, applicants may need to discuss their proposals with the Division of Facilities Management (DFM) and/or technical services staff within the Centre/Faculty in order to determine costs associated with the installation, operation, maintenance and technical staff support of the facility and any health and safety aspects of installing and maintaining the facility.
 All eligible relevant costs must be included in the application and confirmation provided of consultation with DFM and/or technical services staff.

 Number of Copies Required

-Please forward one electronic copy to the relevant Faculty Office or Research Centre by 28 June 2019 with supporting documentation as appropriate.
+Please forward one electronic copy to the relevant Faculty Office or University Research Centre by 19 March 2021 with supporting documentation as appropriate.

 All questions should be directed to email@example.com with emails clearly marked RISS for a prompt response.